Surrounded by the Chicago River on the city’s North Side, Goose Island is in the midst of a major revival.

-Industrial buildings have been adapted and repurposed to meet the needs of modern businesses and their office workers.
-Wrigley’s Global Innovation Center is located here along with several other businesses.
+Industrialization quickly followed thanks to the island’s access to water.
+Over the last several years, some of the island’s industrial buildings have been adapted and repurposed to meet the needs of modern businesses and their office workers.
+Wrigley’s Global Innovation Center is located here along with other businesses including CB2.

 at Chicago, Division, North/Clybourn, Sedgewick